Wolvarun9295/Wolvarun9295/README.md

 - 🌱 I'm currently learning Spark, Elasticsearch, Cassandra and Machine Learning Basics.
 - 📫 How to reach me: See down below.
-- ⚡ Fun fact: An Apple 🍎 a Year keeps your Money 💸 in Fear 😨
+- 🦧 Fun fact: I also learn 🇯🇵 Japanese as an hobby since my interest in anime and manga.

 #